Tara Subkoff

 Tara Lyn Subkoff (born December 10, 1972) is an American actress, conceptual artist, director, and fashion designer.

-Subkoff made her film debut in the thriller When the Bough Breaks (1994) opposite Martin Sheen, and has had supporting roles in As Good as It Gets (1997), The Last Days of Disco (1998), The Cell (2000), and The Notorious Bettie Page (2005).
+Raised in Connecticut, Subkoff relocated to Los Angeles in 1991, enrolling at the Otis College of Art and Design before pursuing an acting career.
+She made her film debut in the thriller When the Bough Breaks (1994) opposite Martin Sheen, and later had supporting roles in As Good as It Gets (1997), The Last Days of Disco (1998), The Cell (2000), and The Notorious Bettie Page (2005).

-In 2001, she co-founded an art collective-turned-fashion line, Imitation of Christ, which featured pieces hand-sewn solely from recycled vintage and thrift store clothing, and has since worked primarily as a conceptual artist.
+In 2000, she shifted her focus from acting to co-found the conceptual art collective Imitation of Christ, a project featuring pieces hand-sewn solely from recycled vintage and thrift store clothing.
 In 2015, she made her feature film directorial debut with the horror film #Horror (2015), which was picked up for distribution by IFC Midnight.

 Early life

-Subkoff was born in Westport, Connecticut.
+Subkoff was born December 10, 1972 in Westport, Connecticut.
 Her father was an antiques dealer who owned an antique store on 13th Street in Manhattan, and her mother was a schoolteacher in East Harlem.
-She grew up in what she described as a "bohemian" family, and attended boarding school at the Williston Northampton School in Massachusetts.
-After graduation, she attended the Parsons School of Design, but dropped out within a year of enrolling.
-She relocated to Los Angeles, California in 1991 to study acting, and took classes alongside Angelina Jolie and Keanu Reeves.
+She and her younger brother, Daniel, grew up in Westport in what she described as a "bohemian" family.
+She was raised in the Roman Catholic faith; one of her aunts was a nun.

+Subkoff attended boarding school at the Williston Northampton School in Massachusetts.
+After graduating, she relocated to Los Angeles in 1991, where she enrolled in the Otis College of Art and Design, but dropped out within a year of enrolling.
+She subsequently began taking acting classes alongside Angelina Jolie and Keanu Reeves.